HeyGilly/Java_Projects/README.md

 * Email Application
   * Creating email account for new hires for your company.
 * Student Database Application
-  * Creating a application to manage studnet enrollments and balance.
+  * Creating an application to manage student enrollments and balance.
+* Gross Calculator
+  * Ask the user for hours work per week and pay per hour, Once the input is put in the formula displays the amount.

 <hr>